jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > * I added a link to the used tool, so I can see how it works (“see: https//pet…”)
 > * The participant wrote they add P31.
 This is a computer readable identifier for the data property "instanceOf"
 > * For each entry on the list, they seem to open a Wikidata item (“Opens one…”)
-> * Wikipedia is source for data and opened in parallel (“Uses Wikip…”)
+> * Wikipedia is a source for data and opened in parallel (“Uses Wikip…”)
 > * Point 5)  seems to be less a workflow step but more a list of problems.
 > * I was irritated by P1234.
 It is an actual data property on Wikidata, but it did not make much sense, so I assumed 1234 is a placeholder for any number.